Something's Gotta Give (film): Track listing

-The film was originally scored by Alan Silvestri and orchestrated by Tony Blondal, however creative differences led to Silvestri being replaced at the last minute by members of Remote Control Productions.
+The film was originally scored by Alan Silvestri and orchestrated by Tony Blondal; however, creative differences led to Silvestri being replaced at the last minute by members of Remote Control Productions.
 As Silvestri's music was already recorded, some of it remains in the film.

 Reception

 Critical response

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 72% based on 171 reviews, with an average rating of 6.60/10.
-The site's critics consensus reads: "Though it occasionally stumbles into sitcom territory, Something's Gotta Give is mostly a smart, funny romantic comedy, with sharp performances from Jack Nicholson, Diane Keaton, and Keanu Reeves."
+On review aggregator website Rotten Tomatoes, Something's Gotta Give holds an approval rating of 72% based on 172 reviews, with an average rating of 6.60/10.
+The site's critics consensus reads: "Though it occasionally stumbles into sitcom territory, Something's Gotta Give is mostly a smart, funny romantic comedy, with sharp performances from Jack Nicholson, Diane Keaton and Keanu Reeves."
 On Metacritic the film has a weighted average score of 66 out of 100, based on 40 critics, indicating "generally favorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.

 Mick LaSalle, writing for the San Francisco Chronicle, felt the performances of the film's stars, Diane Keaton and Jack Nicholson, were among their best, and that Nicholson's acting, as his role covered a wider range of emotions, was the more complex.
 The reviewer praised the film for being a romantic comedy for adults:

-Roger Ebert describes the film's dialog as "smart".
+Roger Ebert describes the film's dialogue as "smart".
 Although noting that Keanu Reeves's role "seems like nothing more than a walking plot complication", he praises the performances of Keaton and Nicholson: "A movie like this depends crucially on its stars.
 To complain that Nicholson is playing "himself" – or that Keaton is also playing a character very much like her public persona – is missing the point.
 Part of the appeal depends on the movie's teasing confusion of reality and fiction."